List of superlative trees: Stoutest

 The girth of a tree is usually much easier to measure than the height, as it is a simple matter of stretching a tape round the trunk, and pulling it taut to find the circumference.
 Despite this, UK tree author Alan Mitchell made the following comment about measurements of yew trees:

 As a general standard, tree girth is taken at "breast height".
 This is converted to and cited as dbh (diameter at breast height) in tree and forestry literature.
 Breast height is defined differently in different situations, with most forestry measurements taking girth at 1.3 m above ground, while those who measure ornamental trees usually measure at 1.5 m above ground; in most cases this makes little difference to the measured girth.
-On sloping ground, the "above ground" reference point is usually taken as the highest point on the ground touching the trunk, but in North America a point, that is the average of the highest point and the lowest point the tree trunk appears to contact the soil, is usually used.
+On sloping ground, the "above ground" reference point is usually taken as the highest point on the ground touching the trunk, but in North America a point is usually used which is the average of the highest point and the lowest point the tree trunk appears to contact the soil.
 Some of the inflated old measurements may have been taken at ground level.
 Some past exaggerated measurements also result from measuring the complete next-to-bark measurement, pushing the tape in and out over every crevice and buttress.
 The measurements could also be influenced by deviation of the tape measure from a horizontal plane (which might seem called for if the trunk does not grow straight up), and the presence of features such as branches, spikes, etc.